Meet Our Veterinarians and Staff

 Justine, Veterinary Assistant

 Justine joined the Doylestown Veterinary Hospital family in 2003.
 In 2007, she decided to take a break from working to study Veterinary Technology at Harcum College.
 In July 2015, Justine returned to the hospital team.
 She loves all aspects of veterinary medicine but providing care and comfort for the geriatric patients is what she enjoys most.
-Justine enjoys snowboarding, writing, and being at home with her two cats and her dog Bandit watching Netflix.
+Justine enjoys snowboarding, writing, and being at home with her new baby boy Eli, her husband Scott, their dog Bandit, and 3 unruly cats.

 Lora, Business Manager

 Lora Leone joined the DVH staff as business manager in September 2013 after managing front desk operations for Holiday House Pet Resort & Training Center.
-Her business experience includes running a successful trucking company with her husband for the last 30 years.
+Her business experience includes running a successful trucking company with her husband for the last 33 years.
 When she’s not working diligently to manage two businesses, Lora shares a passion for physical fitness with her two adult daughters by running in races and participating in Spartan obstacle racing.
-She completed the “mother of all Spartan races”—The Beast Race in Killington, VT.
+She completed the “Mother of all Spartan Races”—The Beast Race in Killington, VT.
 She also loves taking quiet walks through Tyler State Park with Ash, the family’s German Shepard.
-Lora lives in Bucks County with her husband of 33 years.
+Lora lives in Bucks County with her husband of 37 years.

 Rachael, Customer Care Specialist